 General Description

-Leaf wetness sensor developed by YetiSystems is capacitive.
+Leaf wetness sensor developed by YetiSystems is resistive.
 It has low consumption, quality of the data and long operating life.

 It operates at 3V3 or 5V and needs to be connected to a digital input PIN (GPIO).